CrosswalkEcosystem/TRAXR/docs/ARCHITECTURE.md

 - TRAXR Score (0–100) and TRAXR Nodes (0–6),
 - dimensional breakdown (depth, activity, impact, stability, trust, fee),
 - warnings module and risk heuristics,
-- liquidity charts, trust map, tiering view, and issuer insights.
+- liquidity charts, trust map, tiering view, issuer insights, and pool comparison.

 The frontend is fully decoupled from the scoring logic — it receives precomputed analytics from the API.